-Q: Does the number of zPDT licenses available (assuming a remote license server) equal the number of zPDT z System serial numbers assiged?

-A: No. See the discussion in "Numbers" on page 168.
+Q: Does the number of zPDT licenses available (assuming a remote license server) equal the number of zPDT z System serial numbers assigned?A: No. See the discussion in "Numbers" on page 166.

 Q: I purchased an additional zPDT license in order to configure a zIIP.
-What has changed in zPDT GA8?
+What has changed in zPDT?

 A: A zIIP no longer needs a separate zPDT license.
-You can use your extra license to configure an additional CP.
+You might use your extra license to configure an additional CP.